KgaogeloMangwa/alx-low_level_programming/0x01-variables_if_else_while/README.md

-the program will assign a new random number to the value n each time its executed
+a program that prints alphabets in lowercase followed by a new line